RainerRoss/webservice-IBM-i-and-Node.js/README.md

 line 18 }).listen(8080);
 ```

-check the port on IBM i:
+check the port on IBM i

 ```
 5250> netstat *cnn